-- schools' duties regarding children missing education, including information schools must provide to the LA when removing a child from the school roll at standard and non-standard transition points can be found in the DfE's statutory guidance: Children Missing Education. - General information and advice for schools can be found in the Government's Missing Children and Adults Strategy. - further information for colleges providing education for a child of compulsory school age can be found in: Full-time-Enrolment of 14 to 16 year olds in Further Education and Sixth Form Colleges - guidance for schools concerning children who are absent from education Working Together To Improve School Attendance children are less visible to the services that are there to keep them safe and supported in line with their needs.
+- schools' duties regarding children missing education, including information schools must provide to the LA when removing a child from the school roll at standard and non-standard transition points can be found in the DfE's statutory guidance: Children Missing Education. - General information and advice for schools can be found in the Government's Missing Children and Adults Strategy. - further information for colleges providing education for a child of compulsory school age can be found in: Full-time-Enrolment of 14 to 16 year olds in Further Education and Sixth Form Colleges - guidance for schools concerning children who are absent from education Working Together To Improve School Attendance https://assets.publishing.service.gov.uk/media/66bf6d2bdcb0757928e5bd47/Elective_home_educa tion_departmental_guidance_for_local_authorities.pdf